eagonmeng/sync-realworld-ts/README.md

 - **Separation of concerns**: each concept has one responsibility; no cross-imports.
-- **Declarative wiring**: change behavior by editing synchronizations, not business objects.
+- **Incremental development**: change behavior by editing granular synchronizations, which do not impact the rest of the application.
-- **Composability and testing**: concepts and syncs run and test cleanly in isolation.
+- **Maintaining integrity**: evolution of the app occurs in structured and isolated areas.

 ### Directory overview